Program Co-Leaders: Samuel Achilefu, PhD, and Farrokh Dehdashti, MD

 - The application of modern imaging techniques for the evaluation and planning of radiation treatment.

-The Oncologic Imaging Program has 35 members from seven departments and two schools.
+The Oncologic Imaging Program has more than 30 members from seven departments and two schools.
 The program has the goal of expanding collaboration on the application of imaging techniques to answer specific questions in other research programs.
-The program is applying its expertise in small animal imaging to collaborations with basic science programs as well as translating basic science research to human populations with Siteman's Translational and Clinical Research, Breast Cancer Research and Prevention and Control programs.
+The program is applying its expertise in small animal imaging to collaborations with basic science programs as well as translating basic science research to human populations.

 Click on the name to see detailed information about the selected professional.